Conditions of employment and salary in Finland

 Written explanation of the terms and conditions of work

 If you have not made a written employment contract, the employer must give you a written explanation of the terms and conditions of work.
-If your employment is less than a month in duration, the employer does not have to give you a written explanation.
+The explanation does not need to be given if the employee’s working hours are on average no more than three hours per week during a period of four consecutive weeks.

 - the employer’s and employee’s place of residence or place of business